libris/librisxl/README.md

     * `oaipmh/`
         Servlet web application.
 OAIPMH service for Libris XL
     * `rest/`
         A servlet web application.
-The REST and other HTTP APIs
+[Search, RESTful CRUD and other HTTP APIs](rest/)
     * `marc_export/`
 	A servlet (and CLI program) for exporting libris data as MARC.